 For more information, please contact DIMIA on 131 881 or visit www.immi.gov.au.

-Australian and New Zealand ePassport holders now have the option to self-process through passport control using SmartGate.
+Australian, New Zealand, United Kingdom, United States of America or Singaporean ePassport holders now have the option to self-process through passport control using SmartGate.

 SmartGate is a simple, two-step process which performs the customs and immigration checks usually conducted by a Customs and Border Protection officer.
 It offers travellers flying into Perth another option for clearing through passport control.

-To use SmartGate, travellers must be aged 18 years or over and have completed their Incoming passenger card.
+To use SmartGate, travellers must be aged 16 years or over and have completed their Incoming Passenger Card.

 For more information visit www.australia.gov.au/smartgate